idvorkin/idvorkin.github.io/_d/habits.md

 Habit stacking
 Systems drive input KPIs.
 Output KPIs lag input KPIs.
-A easy way to say this is "Compensation lags competance"
+A easy way to say this is "Compensation lags competence"

 #### Habits in context

-Your identity re-inforces your habits, which intern creates your outcomes.
+Your identity re-enforces your habits, which intern creates your outcomes.

 - Identity
 - Habits